VILA-U: a Unified Foundation Model Integrating Visual Understanding and Generation

 \section{Introduction}

 In recent years, large language models (LLMs) have demonstrated superior capabilities in various language tasks.
 Their appealing properties like instruction following, zero-shot generalization, and few-shot in-context learning motivate researchers to combine them with vision models to build visual language models (VLMs) for multi-modal tasks.
-Many efforts \cite{instructblip, llava, lin2023vila} have been put into this field, achieving remarkable performance on visual language understanding benchmarks.
-In these works, visual inputs are projected onto LLMs' semantic space through a vision foundation model like CLIP \cite{clip} to bridge two modalities by including text-image alignment training objectives.
+Many efforts \citep{instructblip, llava, lin2023vila} in this field have achieved remarkable performance on visual language understanding.
+In these works, visual inputs are projected onto LLMs' semantic space through a vision model like CLIP \citep{clip} to bridge two modalities by including text-image alignment objectives.

 In addition to visual understanding, another essential research direction in combining visual and language modalities is visual generation.
 There are two popular approaches for text-guided image generation.
-One approach employs diffusion models~\cite{ldm}, a powerful tool for various generation tasks.
-The other line of work converts visual content into discrete tokens through vector quantization (VQ) and then leveraging autoregressive transformers for high-quality and diverse generation~\cite{VQGAN,vit-vqgan,lee2022autoregressive}.
+One approach employs diffusion models~\citep{ldm}, a powerful tool for various generation tasks.
+The other line of work converts visual content into discrete tokens through vector quantization (VQ) and then leveraging autoregressive transformers for high-quality and diverse generation~\citep{VQGAN,vit-vqgan,lee2022autoregressive, var, llamagen}.